tobydriscoll/udmath351/notes/first_order/ivp.md

 plot(x,label="",xlabel="t",yaxis=("x",:log10),title="Nonlinear growth")
 ```

-The warning issued here can mean that there is a bug in the code, but in this case, it's just MATLAB noticing the finite-time blowup.
+The warning issued here can mean that there is a bug in the code, but in this case, it's just Julia noticing the finite-time blowup.
 In fact, it gets the true blowup time rather accurately.